3 Steps to Overcome Fear of Failure in Sports

 Maybe.
 But here's the real problem...when you have the fear of failure, you tend to play timidly and hold yourself back.

-Your mind is focused on the possibility of failing, so your goal is to avoid making mistakes instead of having your goal be to go out there and perform your best.
+The reason fear of failure causes you to play timidly is because your mind is focused on the possibility of failing.
+Your goal is now to avoid making mistakes instead of having your goal be to go out there and perform your best.

-To perform with confidence, there must be a certain level of fearlessness because you have to accept the possibility of messing up.
+To perform with confidence, there must be a certain level of fearlessness present.
+You must accept the possibility of messing up.
 That level of fearlessness is absent when you are playing with the fear of failure.

 When you have the fear of failure as an athlete, you may feel more anxious or nervous while you play and you may end up dreading going to the field or court.

-So even though no athlete wants to make mistakes, it's important for them to be welcomed as a possibility.
-If not, you will grow to fear them and that leads you to play with your foot on the brake.
+So even though no athlete wants to make mistakes, it’s important for you to learn how to accept mistakes as a possibility.
+If not, you will grow to fear them, which leads to you playing with your foot on the brake.

 If you are currently struggling with the fear of failure, the good news is that this can be worked through.
 I have worked with many athletes to help them manage their fears, and the same process I use with them is the one you will learn below.